mikeos-tech/dictionary-sync/README.md

 ---

+10. The␣program␣can be run␣manually␣from␣the␣command␣line␣and␣if␣you␣do␣this␣you␣will␣need␣to␣keep␣a␣shell/terminalell␣running.␣Run␣it␣in␣the␣background␣is␣refered␣to␣as␣running␣it␣as␣a␣service.
+The program can be run from within a *Linux* terminal/shell and if you do that it will just continue to run, showing limited messages in the terminal when it does something.

-10. Create the unit file for the program to be run in the background as a service
+the command line, ate the unit file for the program to be run in the background as a service

      sudo nano /etc/systemd/system/dic_sync.service